RodericGuigoCorominas/smtb2019perhom/README.md

 ### Barcodes and Betti Numbers

 The Betti Numbers of a space give essential information about its topology.
 Persistent homology looks at how these numbers change when changing the parameters in the construction above.
 Below is a random sampling with noise of points on a two-dimensional torus.
-Its Betty numbers, $b_0=1$, $b_1=2$ and $b_2=1$ are recovered by the points far from the diagonal, i.e. the longer persisting cycles.
+Its Betty numbers are recovered by the points far from the diagonal, i.e. the longer persisting cycles.

 <p float="left">
   <img src="Images/toruspts.png" width="200" />